-The Landscaping plan included in the applicants documents shown very little landscaping with trees and shrubs, the plan shows that it is proposed to provide grass/lawn over most of the site.
+The Landscaping plan included in the applicant's documents shows very little landscaping with only a few trees and shrubs, the plan shows that it is proposed to provide grass/lawn over most of the site.
 This is unacceptable in this bushland area and this proposal is not in accordance with the planning controls.